The DC3: History

 The DC3's second and final album, May Contain Traces of Nut, was released on 7 February 2013.
 It was funded by a Pozible project which raised $12,590.
+In April 2013, The DC3 performed an hour-long show The Ringtone Cycle at the Melbourne International Comedy Festival.

 At the end of 2013, the DC3 broke up so Cowell could concentrate on his solo project Damian Cowell's Disco Machine.
 Their final two songs, "Bryan Miller" and "Martin Wagner" (outtakes from the May Contain Traces of Nut sessions), were released on SoundCloud in early 2014.
 In an interview in 2015, Cowell stated that the breakup was in part due to Robertson's and Grawe's desires to live normal lives.

 Style

 The DC3 mainly played standard alternative rock with social commentary as the lyrics, as heard in songs like "I Was the Guy in TISM" and "Henry Fucking Wagons".
 The sound is reminiscent of White Albun-era TISM.
 The band itself described its style as "motorik punk rock Eurodisco".

 Some DC3 songs (e.g. "Girls, Girls, Girls", "Shut the Fuck Up", "Henry Fucking Wagons") were performed as Root! songs as early as 2008 before the name-change to the DC3.